Wheldon Law, leading experts in dog law.

 An offence is committed by the owner or person in charge of a dog if it attacks or chases livestock on agricultural land or if it is off-lead in a field containing sheep.
 The definition of livestock includes sheep, goats, cattle, poultry, pigs and horses.
 The definition of agricultural land is wide and extends to include allotments and orchards.
 The police have the power to seize a dog if they are unable to identify its owner.
 The maximum penalty is a fine, but it is possible to lay additional proceedings at the same time that could result in a destruction order.

 Expert evidence is essential in cases of this kind as the courts take an understandably serious view when livestock has been killed.
-As dog law specialists, we have successfully defended numerous cases of this type and always instruct an animal behaviourist with particular expertise in dogs with a high chase-and-prey drive.
+As specialists, we have successfully defended numerous cases of this type and always instruct an animal behaviourist with particular expertise in dogs with a high chase-and-prey drive.

 Dogs Not Kept Under Proper Control